tjaworski/AceMagic-S1-LED-TFT-Linux/s1panel/README.md

 current widgets are:

-     custom_bar, doughnut_chart, image, line_chart, bar_chart, text, material_icon
+     custom_bar, doughnut_chart, image, line_chart, bar_chart, text, iconify

 Each sensor will return data based on a format token.
 For example, when setting the clock, the format field with {0} will return the 24-hour time, while {1} will return the 12-hour time.
 Additionally, you can add {3} for AM/PM.
 So, having the format "The current time is {1} {3}" will display "The current time is 12:00 pm".
 To determine the available tokens, please review the details within each sensor.
 I'm currently developing new sensors and widgets, a ping sensor, and several new widgets such as animated PNG (APNG), and a slideshow PNG.
 I'm also experimenting with a widget featuring a walking bug on the screen :) Another feature I'd like to add is a 'night mode', which clears the screen and sets the background color to black.
 I have the S1 on my desk, and it can be quite bright at night.
 I wish the acemagic guys had included a firmware functionality/command to control the LCD screen on and off.
-Big shout-out to [@SBRK](https://github.com/SBRK) for the material_icon widget.
+Big shout-out to [@SBRK](https://github.com/SBRK) for the iconify widget.
 Thank You!

+### Iconify

+The iconify widget will display svg icons coming from iconify icon sets.
+The available sets are [Material Design Icons (mdi)](https://icon-sets.iconify.design/mdi/), [Material Symbols (material-symbols)](https://icon-sets.iconify.design/material-symbols) and [Simple Icons (simple-icons)](https://icon-sets.iconify.design/simple-icons/).
+Search for the icon you want, then use its name as the widget `value`.
+These three sets are some of the most complete, but if you need an icon from a different set, you can easily add it to the `iconSet` list of the widget.

 #### demo theme has 3 screens on 1 minute rotation